Chinese characters

 Where the use of characters spread beyond China, they were initially used to write Literary Chinese; they were then often adapted to write local languages spoken throughout the Sinosphere.
 In Japanese, Korean, and Vietnamese, Chinese characters are known as kanji, hanja, and chữ Hán respectively.
 Writing traditions also emerged for some of the other languages of China, like the sawndip script used to write the Zhuang languages of Guangxi.
-Each of these written vernaculars used existing characters to write the language's native vocabulary, as well as the loanwords it borrowed from Chinese.
+Each of these written vernaculars used existing characters to write the language's native vocabulary, with the addition of the loanwords it borrowed from Chinese.
 In addition, each invented characters for local use.
 In written Korean and Vietnamese, Chinese characters have largely been replaced with alphabets—leaving Japanese as the only major non-Chinese language still written using them, alongside the other elements of the Japanese writing system.

 At the most basic level, characters are composed of strokes that are written in a fixed order.
 Historically, methods of writing characters have included inscribing stone, bone, or bronze; brushing ink onto silk, bamboo, or paper; and printing with woodblocks or moveable type.
-Technologies invented since the 19th century to facilitate the use of characters include telegraph codes and typewriters, as well as input methods and text encodings on computers.
+Technologies invented since the 19th century to facilitate the use of characters include Chinese telegraph codes, Chinese typewriters, and several character encodings and Chinese character input methods for computers.